KRFOSS/kali-docs/general-use/install-nvidia-drivers-on-kali-linux/index.md

 Notice how `Kernel driver in use` & `Kernel modules` are using **nouveau**?
 This is the open source driver for nVidia.
 This guide covers installing the close source, from NVIDIA.

 {{% notice info %}}
-There is a package called `nvidia-detect` which will fail to detect the driver due to Kali being a Rolling distribution and requires a stable release.
+There is a package called `nvidia-detect` which will fail to detect the driver due to Kali being a [rolling distribution](/docs/general-use/kali-branches/) and requires a stable release.
 {{% /notice %}}

 ## Installation